 2008 N.C.
 State basketball and baseball media guides

 Archives of the Chicago Tribune and The Sporting News (contact author for specific issues)

-“Wolfpack Baseball: A Century of Achievement” display, N.C.
-State library web site. http://www.lib.ncsu.edu/exhibits/baseball/highlights.html.
+“Wolfpack Baseball: A Century of Achievement” display, North Carolina State library web site. http://www.lib.ncsu.edu/exhibits/baseball/highlights.html.

-Thank you to David Vincent, for the home-run information; Eric Hanauer, for his recollections from the period at George Williams College; Dave Goss, for statistics and sources from Indiana University; Lorna Donley of the Special Collections and Preservation Divison of Harold Washington library in Chicago, for locating, photocopying, and mailing things from Fenger High School yearbooks; and readers of the SABR list host for helpful thoughts and suggestions.
+Thank you to David Vincent, for the home-run information; Eric Hanauer, for his recollections from the period at George Williams College; Dave Goss, for statistics and sources from Indiana University; Lorna Donley of the Special Collections and Preservation Division of Harold Washington Library in Chicago, for locating, photocopying, and mailing things from Fenger High School yearbooks; and readers of the SABR listserve for helpful thoughts and suggestions.
 Also to the editors and organizers of the 1959 White Sox project, for their patience and encouragement.

 1 Jason Hiner, Mac's Boys: Branch McCracken and the Legendary 1953 Hurryin' Hoosiers (Bloomington & Indianapolis: Quarry Books, 2006), 101.